mvdh7/PyCO2SYS/docs/co2sys_nd.md

         * `2`: [PF87](../refs/#p).

     * `buffers_mode`: how to calculate the various **buffer factors** (or not).
-        * `"auto"`: using automatic differentiation, which accounts for the effects of all equilibrating solutes **(default)**.
+        * `1`: using automatic differentiation, which accounts for the effects of all equilibrating solutes **(default)**.
-        * `"explicit"`: using explicit equations reported in the literature, which only account for carbonate, borate and water alkalinity.
+        * `2`: using explicit equations reported in the literature, which only account for carbonate, borate and water alkalinity.
-        * `"none"`: not at all.
+        * `0`: not at all.

-    For `buffers_mode`, `"auto"` is the recommended and most accurate calculation, and it is a little faster to compute than `"explicit"`.
-If `"none"` is selected, then the corresponding outputs have the value `nan`.
+    For `buffers_mode`, `1` is the recommended and most accurate calculation, and it is a little faster to compute than `2`.
+If `0` is selected, then the corresponding outputs have the value `nan`.

     * `opt_gas_constant`: what value to use for the **gas constant** (*R*):
         * `1`: DOEv2 (consistent with other CO2SYS software before July 2020).